Jazz Guitar Greats

 As you may understand, I always avoid digging too much into the "personal life stuff" in the biographical part of each of the jazz guitar greats page.
 You'll agree that the music is what matters most here...

-*NEW* : You are now invited to discuss YOUR favorite all-star players.
-I surely missed some jazz legends of importance on this website, s please share your thoughts (and post your own "jazz guitar fantasy" lineup).
+*NEW*: You are now invited to discuss YOUR favorite all-star players.
+I surely missed some jazz guitar greats of legendary importance (there are so many ...) on this website, so please share your thoughts (and post your own "jazz guitar fantasy" lineup).
 Please do so here...

 Jazz Guitar Greats